intel/intel-ipsec-mb/test/xvalid-app/README.md

 To validate AES-GCM-128 using only 512 byte buffers:
 `./imb-xvalid --aead-algo aes-gcm-128 --job-size 512`

-To check for sensitive data left in registers or memory:
-`./imb-xvalid --safe-check`

 To display an extensive help page:
 `./imb-xvalid --help`